ntaka19/ntaka19.githubio/_posts/2020-3-13-economics-prerequisite.md

 ## 1. Various Profits

-- Accounting profit:
+- Accounting profit: Net income.
-- Economic profit:
+- Economic profit: "Economic profit is the result of subtracting both explicit and opportunity costs from revenue."
+(Investopia)
 - Normal profit: